arivero/transcriptsearch/README.md

 disable the cache feature in httplib2 for the "video.wsgi" page or purge it frequently.
-Surely the license of google about youtube contents is different, so you can consider to allow them to kept the cache.
-You can also consider to "redirect 30x" directly to youtube.com, but googlebot does not like extensive use of redirections.
+Surely the license of google about youtube contents is different, so you can consider to allow them to keep the cache.
+You can also consider to "redirect 30x" directly to youtube.com, but googlebot does not like extensive use of redirections, so better do not.

-Neither the video.wsgi script nor the comic.wsgi are replaying the video, so most of the issues about independent players do not apply.
-But comic.wsgi can be considered a rework of the original work; you are in safer grounds if you only allow comic.wsgi for videos with Creative Commons license.
+Neither the video.wsgi script nor the comic.wsgi are replaying the video, so most of the TOS issues about independent players do not apply.
+But comic.wsgi can be considered a rework of the original work; so you are in safer grounds if you only allow comic.wsgi for videos with Creative Commons license.
 The videos under general youtube license also allow for reworking, but the wording of the license is more convolved